jasseral/enableDisableStatusMenuIcons/README.md

-This Gnome extension remove the icons "_settingsAction","_powerOffItem" , "_suspendAction" from the Status area "Indicator menu (upper right corner)"
+This Gnome extension remove the icons "_settingsAction","_powerOffItem" , "_suspendAction" from the Status area "Indicator menu (upper right corner)" , this was created for requirement in a upwork contract

-This extension was created for Ubuntu 18.04, but must be work for 19.04 and 19.10 as well
+This extension was created for running in Ubuntu 18.04, but must be work for 19.04 and 19.10 as well

 # How to install
 just run the script `install.sh system` (as root). this